 Duo help develop wildly successful nature guides for their hometown.

-Lucy Harrison's volunteer work at Hilliardton Marsh in Ontario and her advocacy for the natural world has earned her reognition as a DUC Wetland Hero.
+Lucy Harrison's work at Hilliardton Marsh and her advocacy for the natural world earned her recognition as a DUC Wetland Hero

 Wetland Hero Sadie is inspired to raise money for wetland conservation